microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-post-authenticationeventlisteners.md

 ## Examples

 ### Request
-The following is an example of a request.
+The following is an example of a request to create a onTokenIssuanceStartListener.
 <!-- {
   "blockType": "request",
   "name": "create_authenticationeventlistener_from_"